 This convenient cardboard box cat carrier is easy to assemble and disassemble and has a comfortable built in handle.

 We may need a temporary cat carrier for all sorts of reasons, and this cardboard cat carrier is a good solution.
-To make the handle last longer, try wrapping it with duct tape for extra strength.

 As explained, use a pet blanket or towel folded inside the carrier and have some kitty treats at hand, to persuade kitty to enter the box.